2010 Alabama elections

 Elections were held in Alabama on Tuesday, November 2, 2010.
 Primary elections were held on June 1, 2010, with the run-off on July 13.

 The 2010 elections were historic for Republicans in that it won majorities of both chambers of Alabama's State Legislature and swept all statewide races on the ballot; Democrats had held majorities in both of Alabama's state legislative chambers since 1874.

 Federal

 United States Senate

-The nominees were incumbent Richard Shelby (Republican Party) and attorney William G. Barnes (Democratic Party).
+The nominees were incumbent Richard Shelby (Republican) and attorney William G. Barnes (Democratic).

 United States House

 All seven Alabama seats in the United States House of Representatives were up for election in 2010.

-State

 Governor

 Incumbent Governor Bob Riley was ineligible for re-election due to term limits.